+Nope.
 Our simulators use the same software that professional drivers and race teams use for training.
 The high level of physics reproduction by the simulation allows it to replicate the real-life behavior of the tires, suspension, and engines of the real cars that are raced every weekend.
 The tracks are laser scanned, millimeter accurate reproductions of real-life tracks.
 The surface is realistic to the point of replicating patches in the track and curbing.
 The cars are also accurate to the real vehicles.
 From NASCAR Cup cars to GT3 cars, Indy cars to Formula 1, you can experience what it is like to pilot these amazing machines.

 No. We’ve found that motion rigs, while sometimes adding some immersion, can be a distraction and don’t help you to drive better.
 We’ve chosen to focus on those methods of immersion that help improve your driving, such as triple monitors and chassis vibration.

-Apart from league races and special events, we’re here just to have fun, so vehicle damage has been disabled.
+Apart from some league races and special events, we’re here just to have fun, so vehicle damage has been disabled.
 Just get yourself back to the track and keep driving!

-All of our rigs come with force-feedback wheels.
+All of our rigs use force-feedback wheels.
 This means that what is happening in the sim is communicated to you through the forces in the wheel.
 You will feel things like bumps in the road surface, running over curbs, and when wheels lose traction.
 In addition, our advanced rigs use vibration units under the seat and pedals which are linked to the simulator’s telemetry to further communicate what’s going on including surface changes and traction loss.
 The advanced rigs also provide three monitors for a full panoramic view.
 For the ultimate immersive experience, you can add VR to your drive (coming soon).
-This lets you look around and the car, track, and opponents and become part of the simulation.
+This lets you look around at the car, the track, and opponents and become part of the simulation.